Dan Segal

 Daniel Segal (born 1947) is a British mathematician and a Professor of Mathematics at the University of Oxford.
 He specialises in algebra and group theory.

 He studied at Peterhouse, Cambridge, before taking a PhD at Queen Mary College, University of London, in 1972, supervised by Bertram Wehrfritz, with a dissertation on group theory entitled Groups of Automorphisms of Infinite Soluble Groups.
 He is an Emeritus Fellow of All Souls College at Oxford, where he was sub-warden from 2006 to 2008.

 His postgraduate students have included Marcus du Sautoy and Geoff Smith.
-He is the son of psychoanalyst Hanna Segal and brother of philosopher Gabriel Segal as well of Michael Segal, a senior civil servant.
+He is the son of psychoanalyst Hanna Segal and brother of philosopher Gabriel Segal as well as Michael Segal, a senior civil servant.